7 May 2025

 Disintegration: 3←9

-Moving in the direction of growth, Threes learn to overcome their obsession with money, status, and image and become more cooperative and emotionally available.
-By embracing the traits of Type Six, they become far less focused on their accomplishments and interact with others with greater empathy, loyalty, and honesty.
+Moving in the direction of growth, Enneagram Threesshift toward Type Six, overcoming their obsession with money, status, and image and becoming more cooperative and emotionally available.
+By embracing the positive traits of Sixes, they become far less focused on their accomplishments and interact with others with greater empathy, loyalty, and honesty.

 Stress causes Threes to shift toward unhealthy Type Nine, which manifests as apathy, lethargy, and confusion.
 To numb their feelings of shame and failure, stressed Achievers may also procrastinate and turn to various addictions, such as binge-watching TV series, overeating, and the like.